MeepleCodes/ffxiv_macro/README.md

     - onChange event from text-editor to make that work better
   - Would making the statusbar a memo()d component improve performance?
 - Start using MUI
-- Saving and loading macros with firebase storeage or similar
+  - Keep is a good template to take inspiration from [~] Saving and loading macros with firebase storeage or similar
   - Loading/browsing could eventually use something like https://github.com/bvaughn/react-window for lazy loading